 First, you will need to find the region and city format:

-You will see a list of regions with the city names.
+You will see a list of regions with city names.
 Utilize the keyboard “

-down” keyboard keys to finding out the required Timezone.
+down” keyboard keys to find out the required Timezone.

 Asia/Aden Asia/Almaty Asia/Amman Asia/Anadyr Asia/Jakarta ... ... ...
 Pacific/Rarotonga Pacific/Saipan Pacific/Tahiti Pacific/Tarawa

 Once you have found your time zone use the below format to set up your own time zone: